bikamokt/bikamokt.github.io/categories/asp.net frontend/20 useful ASP.NET snippets.md

-# 21 Top ASP.NET Razor Snippets for Front-End Design
+# ASP.NET Razor Snippet Collection

-This page provides a collection of essential ASP.NET Razor snippets designed to enhance your front-end development workflow.
-These snippets cover common UI patterns, form elements, and dynamic content rendering, helping you build beautiful and efficient web pages.
+This document provides a collection of useful ASP.NET Razor snippets for front-end development.
+Each snippet is linked to its corresponding section for easy navigation.

 ## Table of Contents